swy0601/Graph-Representation/README.md

 6. [Acknowledgements](#acknowledgements)

 ## Usage

 ### Please see code comments for more details

 ### Quick start: Test after train

+1. Download processed dataset from [Google Driver](https://drive.google.com/drive/folders/1n9o0onE8LbdUjymYFFgkdvRnmbnXVmHC?usp=sharing)
-1. Unzip file in '/Dataset/Packaged Pkl'.
+, place it in '/Dataset/Packaged Pkl/'.

+   Note: You can also process the java-json dataset yourself.

 2. Cd to '/Code', run the following script.

 ```bash
     python model_DMon-3.py
 ```

 ### Directly handle results stored in txt files

 1. Ensure there is a result file generated.

 2. Cd to '/Code/utils', run the following script.